Zilliqa/scilla-docs/docs/source/scilla-checker.rst

    | UserTransaction of ByStr20 Uint128
    | ContractTransaction of ByStr20 String Uint128

-A user tranaction is a transaciton where the recipient is a user account, so the ``UserTransaction`` constructor takes two arguments:
+A user transaction is a transaction where the recipient is a user account, so the ``UserTransaction`` constructor takes two arguments:
 An address of the recipient user account, and the amount to transfer.